Is Prolotherapy effective for Chondromalacia Patella? Danielle R. Steilen, PA-C of Caring Medical discusses various treatment options.

 As mentioned above supportive knee braces, arch supports and taping may also be recommended to improve the alignment of the kneecap.
 The problem with this approach is that they do not repair the deteriorated cartilage in the patellae.

 Oral steroids, injectable steroids, and anti-inflammatory medications may also be prescribed.
-Steroids and anti-inflammatory drugs have been shown to produce short-term pain benefit, but both result in long-term loss of function and even more chronic pain by actually inhibiting the healing process of soft tissues and accelerating cartilage degeneration.
+Steroids, cortisone injection, and anti-inflammatory drugs have been shown to produce short-term pain benefit, but both result in long-term loss of function and even more chronic pain by actually inhibiting the healing process of soft tissues and accelerating cartilage degeneration.

 Chondromalacia Patella and Surgery

-If pain continues, surgery such as arthroscopy to remove pieces of cartilage may then be the next step.
-The knee pain patient must realize that with each procedure and each shaving or cutting of tissue, NSAID (non-steroidal anti-inflammatory drug) prescription, or cortisone injection, the risk of developing long-term arthritis is greatly increased.
-The key to keeping the knee strong is to stimulate the area to heal, not to cover up the pain with a cortisone injection or NSAID therapy.
-In drastic surgery a recommendation to surgically remove the patella in order to remove the pain my be recommended This sometimes does relieve the pain, but at a significant cost to the body.
+The knee pain patient must realize that with each procedure and each shaving or cutting of tissue, the risk of developing long-term arthritis is greatly increased.
+In drastic surgery a recommendation to surgically remove the patella in order to remove the pain my be recommended.
+This sometimes does relieve the pain, but at a significant cost to the body.
 The strength to extend the knee is reduced by about 30 percent, and the force exerted in the knee is increased.
 There are a host of other risks associated with surgery.

 Research on Prolotherapy for Chondromalacia Patella